Romercor/Romercor/README.md

 <h1 align="center">Hi 👋, I'm Timofei</h1>
 <h3 align="center">A passionate developer from the Russia, currently studying in Germany.
-I love all around the programming and try to dischover new arreas in different fields</h3>
+I love all around the programming and try to discover new arreas in different fields</h3>

 - 📫 How to reach me **dabinai2015@gmail.com**